SGpp/DisCoTec/README.md

 If timings matter, consider the pinning described in the respective section.
 Or you can run the tests with `ctest` in the build folder.

+## Executing DisCoTec Binaries

+TODO what's in ctparam

-## Executing DisCoTec Binaries / Rank and Thread Pinning
+## Rank and Thread Pinning

 The number and size of process groups (in MPI ranks) can be read from the `ctparam` files:

 ```bash
 NGROUP=$(grep ngroup ctparam | awk -F"=" '{print $2}')
 NPROCS=$(grep nprocs ctparam | awk -F"=" '{print $2}')
 ```

-Correct pinning is of utmost importance, especially if DisCoTec was compiled with OpenMP support.
+Correct pinning is of utmost importance to performance, especially if DisCoTec was compiled with OpenMP support.
 The desired pinning is the simplest one you can imagine: Each node and, within a node, each socket is filled consecutively with MPI rank numbers.
 If OpenMP is used, MPI pinning is strided by the number of threads.
 The threads should be placed close to their MPI rank.
 This means for all compilers, if the desired number of OpenMP threads per rank is `N`, one needs

 ```bash
 export OMP_NUM_THREADS=$N;export OMP_PLACES=cores;export OMP_PROC_BIND=close
 ```

 If OpenMP is used for compilation but should not be used for execution, `N` should be set to 1 to avoid unintended effects.

 ### Intel-MPI